Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - You are building a forever home and want it tailored from the start

-Mistake 2: Going Custom When a Stock Plan Would Work
+Mistake 2: Going Fully Custom When a Stock Plan Would Work

 Mistake 3: Ignoring the Land